HIPAA Notice of Privacy Practices

 Choose someone to act for you

-• If you have given someone medical power of attorney or if someone is your legal representative or guardian (or, in some cases, if someone is an administrator, executor, or other authorized person responsible for your estate), that person can exercise your rights and make choices about our uses and disclosures of your health information.
+- If you have given someone medical power of attorney or if someone is your legal representative or guardian (or, in some cases, if someone is an administrator, executor, or other authorized person responsible for your estate), that person can exercise your rights and make choices about your health information.

-• If you are an unemancipated minor, your parent or legal guardian may exercise your rights and make choices about our uses and disclosures of your health information on your behalf.
+- If you are an unemancipated minor, your parent or legal guardian may exercise your rights and make choices about your health information on your behalf.

 File a complaint if you feel your rights are violated